apache/apisix-website/website/docs/general/blog-contributing-guide.md

 Each post can have more than one tag.
 The available tags and explanations are as follows.
 If none of the tags below fits, please leave a comment in your pull request, and we will handle it together.
 Please note that these tags and rules of applying tags could change over time.

-- **Community**: content related to community, community activities, and version release tags, such as: "How to contribute to the community in a form other than code?", live broadcast preview, event preview, meeting content and project meeting content.
+- **Community**: Content related to community, community activities, and version release tags, such as: "How to contribute to the community in a form other than code?", live broadcast preview, event preview, meeting content and project meeting content.
 - **Security**: Security Vulnerability Notifications and Methods to Address Security Vulnerabilities.
 There are currently [six articles](/blog/tags/security/), and they all have the same title as CVE-xxxxxxx.
-- **Technology**: technical articles.
-Needs to be distinguished from **Practical Case** (see above).
 - **Case Studies**: Blog about using Apache APISIX in the enterprise, let us know how you are using Apache APISIX!
 - **Plugins**: Blog related to Apache APISIX plugins.
 - **Ecosystem**: Content related to the surrounding ecology of Apache APISIX.